The Future of Museums: Transform Artifacts into Accessible 3D Scans

 Museums are taking it slow and thinking carefully when it comes to the heady excitement about allowing access to rare treasures through the powers of 3D scanning.
 Below we explore different avenues museums have used to embrace 3D scanning within their sphere

-A New Kind of Analysis
+A New Kind of Analysis with 3D Scans

 Description of 3D scanning applied to study a Medieval Boxwood Prayer Bead.